 Who doesn’t love fresh vegetables?
-If you’re the kind of person who is always on the hunt for the crispiest in-season produce then you might be interested in growing your own!
+If you’re the kind of person who is always on the hunt for the crispiest in-season produce, then you might be interested in growing your own!
 If that is the case, great.
 Today might be the day for those home-grown menus to get a little more sophisticated and the gardening to get, equally so, a lot simpler.
-Growing perennial vegetables, because they require much less energy and resources than cultivating season after season, is actually even better for the environment than growing annual plants like tomatoes, cucumbers, and squash.
+Growing perennial vegetables requires much less energy and resources than cultivating season after season.
+It is even better for the environment than growing annual plants like tomatoes, cucumbers, and squash.

 Here are a few perennial plants perfect for the backyard veggie patch, and they’ll provide years of fresh food for the dinner table.

 Amongst the most popular vegetables of the day, kale is widely celebrated for its dark, leafy green goodness, and it’s used in everything from smoothies to salads to snacks.
 Oddly enough, the popular green, despite being a perennial, is usually grown as an annual plant, propagated anew after each harvest, but this needn’t be the case.
 Simply harvest the leaves as they are needed, and the plant will continue to produce them for some time.

 Most noted as a fine filling for pies, rhubarb is a vegetable with the look of a vegetable and the personality of a fruit: tart and sweet.
-In fact, it works well with all sorts of sweet treats: rhubarb crumble, rhubarb and custard, rhubarb jam.
+It works well with all sorts of sweet treats: rhubarb crumble, rhubarb custard, and rhubarb jam.
 In the garden, it’s a great, leafy plant (Note: The leaves are not edible!
 Only the stems.) that will provide regular harvests to enjoy year after year.
-And, for once, this is a plant that actually appreciates a good freeze.
+And, for once, this is a plant that appreciates a good freeze.